 Are there any all-male institutions that women have not forced their way into?
 What organizations can men join to spend time with just men that women won’t encroach?

 Why don’t the women forcing men’s groups to admit women force women’s groups to admit women?
-Why does every time men get together have to mean they are oppressing women?
-Why can’t women leave men alone?
+Does men get together mean they are oppressing women?
+Why can’t women leave men alone (obviously not all women, but some women for nearly every group of men)?
 Why do some women see men together as harming women?
 Do they hate men, going by their actions regardless of what they say?

 I’m not a historian or anthropologist, but I believe science began by mostly men and a small number of women asking and answering questions about nature.
 Over the millennia, they developed many results that became science.
 I suspect their goals weren’t to create a mostly male field, but it happened, which doesn’t mean they have ill will.